tomasmilukas/Polygon-arbitrage-bot/README.md

 This is a simple arbitrage bot that trades WMATIC and USDC when there is a a profitable opportunity on the Polygon chain.
 The reason for deploying the bot on the polygon chain is because the gas fees are far lower than on the majority of other Layer 1 chains and also because it has fewer competitors going after the same opportunities.
 The two AMMs used to find arbitrage opportunities are Quickswap and Sushiswap.

-If you are curious about the bot's results, here are the relevant details:
+If you are curious about the bot's results, here are the relevant details: <br>
-The arbitrage contracts address: 0x7b6B9662358cBA054DDeD9409FA6Bc343F03c229 The polygonscan link to the contract: https://polygonscan.com/address/0x7b6b9662358cba054dded9409fa6bc343f03c229
+The arbitrage contracts address: 0x7b6B9662358cBA054DDeD9409FA6Bc343F03c229 <br>
+The polygonscan link to the contract: https://polygonscan.com/address/0x7b6b9662358cba054dded9409fa6bc343f03c229 <br>

 Ultimately, the bot was not profitable and I will cover how I will tackle that in the future in the Next Steps section.